blogmywiki/piOLEDradio/README.md

 # piOLEDradio

 Recycling an ancient Raspberry Pi Model B Rev 2 to make a simple internet radio with OLED display and 4 push buttons to change channel and volume.
-Tested in headless Raspbian Buster Lite, and an Edimax USB wifi dongle.
+Tested on headless Raspbian Buster Lite, and an Edimax USB wifi dongle.

 ## Re-requistes
 There are many, including but probably not limited to: